czhangy/UCLA-CS-Electives/Misc/COMPTNG-40A/notes.md

-## Lecture 3: Basic JS I: Primitives and Typing
+## Lecture 3: Primitives and Typing

 - Use of `<script>` tag with `src` attribute to inject JS into HTML
   - Use `defer` attribute to force HTML to be parsed first, and then load the JS after